mdykman/jconsole_for_android/assets/docs/android-readme.txt

 I am opting for the latter option as it presents the highest likelihood of a stable HTTP client.
 I expect to bundle libcurl in a near-future release of this package.

-As some compensation for this shortcoming, I have bundled all available addons from the current distribution as long as they satisfied some compatibility criteria:
+As some compensation for this shortcoming, I have bundled all available addons from the current distribution as long as they satisfied basic compatibility criteria:
   Any addon which depends on bundled native libraries has been eliminated from this release.
 Examples of these include math/lapack.ijs and math/fftw.ijs.
   Any addon which depends on GL or GTK has also been eliminated from this release.
 See Graphics/GL2 below.